« Back to course list

 • Global Drivers & Rationale for the Energy Transition

-- Essentials of climate change and the underlying assumptions
+- Climate change fundamentals and the underlying assumptions

 - Analysis of climate, resource, and geopolitical imperatives